AI Glossary

 Chain-of-Thought (CoT)

-A prompting technique where the model is asked to reason step-by-step before giving a final answer, dramatically improving accuracy on complex tasks.
+A prompting technique where a model is instructed to produce intermediate reasoning steps before generating a final answer, improving performance on complex tasks like math, logic, and code generation.

 Read more →Prompt Injection

-An attack where malicious instructions hidden in external content attempt to override an LLM's system prompt or change its behavior.
+An attack where malicious instructions embedded in external content attempt to override an LLM's system prompt or alter its behavior.

 Read more →System Prompt

-Instructions provided to an LLM before the user conversation that define its persona, behavior, format, and constraints.
+Instructions provided to an LLM at the start of a conversation that define its persona, behavior, response format, and constraints.

 Read more →Tool Use / Function Calling

-The ability of an LLM to request execution of external functions, APIs, or tools, enabling it to act on the world rather than just generate text.
+The ability of an LLM to request execution of external functions, APIs, or tools by outputting structured function calls, enabling it to take actions beyond text generation.

 Read more →